mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/asdf.md

 # asdf
-> Command line interface for managing versions of different packages.
+> Command-line interface for managing versions of different packages.
 > More information: <https://asdf-vm.com>.

 - List all available plugins